 As time goes by, the worldwide remote work experiment starts generating more and more data.
 In consequence, various industries seemed to have arrived at different conclusions when it comes to the work-from-home model.
-The latest news from the workforce market seem to point out that the contact center industry has settled for a clear model.
+The latest news from the workforce market seems to point out that the contact center industry has settled for a clear model.

 Work-from-home Is Not for Everyone

 In some sort of a shock decision, at the end of September, JPMorgan called its employees back to the Madison Avenue offices.
-While acknowledging the risks of this resolution, the bank prefers to redesign the working space, rather than loose some key elements such as team bonding or proper junior training.
+While acknowledging the risks of this resolution, the bank prefers to redesign the working space, rather than lose some key elements such as team bonding or proper junior training.

 Needless to say, besides banking and fintech, there is an important number of other industries where face-to-face teamwork and socialization are vital.
 But nevertheless, some industries seem to thrive in the new post-corona environment and fully embrace the work-from-home model, as it promotes a high level of agility and flexibility.

-Maybe a surprise for some and a confirmation for others, but the contact center industry seems to have adapted quite well to the new reality of remote work.
+Maybe a surprise for some and confirmation for others, but the contact center industry seems to have adapted quite well to the new reality of remote work.
 A J.D.
 Power study published at the end of August 2020 showed that out of the 124 customer service companies surveyed, 86% were planning to implement a remote work model even after the corona crisis comes to an end.

 Contact Centers Have Fully Adopted the New Remote Model